 Sleep Problems and Menopause: What Can I Do?

 The years of the menopausal transition are often a time when there are other changes in a woman’s life.
-You may be caring for aging parents, supporting children as they move into adulthood, and reflecting on your own life journey.
-Add hot flashes on top of all this, and you may find yourself having trouble sleeping at night.
+You may be caring for aging parents, supporting children as they move into adulthood, taking on more responsibilities at work, and reflecting on your own life journey.
+Add symptoms of menopause on top of all this, and you may find yourself having trouble sleeping at night.

 To improve your sleep through the menopausal transition and beyond: